Today's Articles

 Early life

-Carrie J. Thomas was born in Jacksonville, Florida, the eldest of 11 children born to Lawrence Thomas and Mary Green Tinsley Thomas.
+Carrie J. Thomas was born in Jacksonville, Florida, and the eldest of 11 children was born to Lawrence Thomas and Mary Green Tinsley Thomas.
 Her father was a preacher who pastored at Mount Zion AME Church (Jacksonville, Florida).
 He also led Big Bethel AME Church in Atlanta.
 She graduated from Morris Brown College in 1889 and attended Clark College from 1886 to 1890.
 In 1895, Carrie Thomas married professor Dock Jackson Jordan, later president of Edward Waters College and Kittrell College.
 They had six children, one of whom was Artishia Jordan.

 Career